laiky2506/ace_resource/README.md

 ![image](https://user-images.githubusercontent.com/8416037/185739170-5781a7d1-fe0b-4b47-a904-8f76a2998101.png)

 ### STEP 3: Calculate The Probability Of analytics Occurance After The Word data
-The probability P can easily be calculated using number of the word "data analytics" occured in the paragraph devide by number of the word "data" occured in the paragraph
+<p>The probability P can easily be calculated using the number of the word "data analytics" occurred in the paragraph divided by number of the word "data" occurred in the paragraph</p>

-The lines is joined to for a full paragraph without linebreak.
+The lines are joined to for a full paragraph without linebreak.

 ```
 text = ' '.join(lines)
 print(text)
 ```

-Calculation is done by sumplie arithmetic operation as follow:
+The calculation is done by simple arithmetic operation as follow:

 ```
 data_count = len(re.findall("\Wdata\W",text))